 Essential songs: “Stars and Sons,” “Anthems for a Seventeen-Year-Old Girl” and “Lover’s Spit”

 6. Alanis Morissette – Jagged Little Pill (1995)

-Alanis Morissette‘s evolution from local pop darling to international rock phenomenon is one of Canada’s greatest success stories—and looking back at her meteoric rise from the vantage point of 2017, it’s surprising it even happened at all.
-On Jagged Little Pill, the Ottawa native is feeling vengeful, disgusted, bitter or a mixture of all three—not exactly the kind of emotions you’d seek out on the radio.
-Her lyrics are just as vicious: “All I Really Want” feels less like music and more like an exorcism.
-And while Morissette certainly has enough vocal chops to deliver her uncompromising lyrics, she often elongates, twists and exaggerates words to her liking.
+Alanis Morissette’s evolution from local pop darling to international rock star is one of Canada’s greatest success stories—looking back at her meteoric rise from the vantage point of 2021, it’s surprising it even happened at all.
+On Jagged Little Pill, the Ottawa native is feeling vengeful, disgusted and bitter.
+Her lyrics are vicious: “All I Really Want” feels less like music and more like an exorcism.
+And while Morissette certainly has the vocal chops to deliver her lines, she elongates, twists and exaggerates words as she pleases.
 So how did Jagged Little Pill manage to sell over 30 million copies, then?
-Well, because of those same reasons.
-Millions of angst-ridden listeners wanted an album to articular their deepest feelings.
-Morissette and Jagged Little Pill were happy to oblige.
+Millions of angst-ridden listeners wanted an album to articulate their rawest feelings—Morissette was happy to oblige.

 Essential songs: “All I Really Want,” “Head Over Feet” and “Ironic”